Founder: Various leaders for different sects. There is no primary leader today. First started in the United States

 Error #6: Denial of Heaven and Hell

-Error #7: Native Americans are descendents from the Israelites
+Error #7: Native Americans are descendants from the Israelites

 As a result, it is quite doubtful that the Black Hebrew Israelites view of the origins of the peoples in North America is accurate.

 - Black Hebrew Israelites claim they are not hate preachers